Facing Unexpected Job Loss: Can I Demand Better Compensation or Take Legal Action?

 shipra103

-I have joined organization 1.5 months back .Its a mobile manufacturing unit and now they are telling me to leave as they failed in implementing their plan.
-They are telling to resign so that they can give me full and final.
-They are just paying me one month salary.
-Though I told for two months.
-I don’t know when I will get the job.
-They have retained people who were working with them for longer period of time.
+Dear Sir/Madam, I joined the organization 1.5 months ago.
+It's a mobile manufacturing unit, and now they are telling me to leave as they failed in implementing their plan.
+They are asking me to resign so that they can process my full and final settlement.
+They are just offering me one month's salary, although I requested two months.
+I don’t know when I will find another job.
+They have retained people who have been working with them for a longer period.

-I feel they should give me compensation till the time I will get the new job.
-What should I do in such scenario?
+I feel they should compensate me until I secure a new job.
+What should I do in such a scenario?
 Can I take legal action?
-Please provide the phone number if any legal advice to be taken.
+Please provide a phone number if any legal advice is available.
 I will call.

 Shipra